-Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Physically divide an established community?
-X b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation of an agency adopted for the purpose of avoiding or mitigating an environmental effect?
-X
+Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Physically divide an established community? х Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation of an agency adopted for the purpose of avoiding or mitigating an environmental effect? Х a) The project area has been planned for development, including adequate roads, pedestrian paths, and bicycle paths to provide connections within the community.
+The project will not physically divide an established community.